harshv5094/harshv5094/README.md

 # Namaste 🙏

 My name is Harsh Vyapari.
-A Computer Under Graduate from India, who loves to explore computers, especially when it comes to linux related things.
+A Computer Under Graduate from India, who loves to explore computers, and its related topics.
 This guy here is a big anime otaku, who is also passionate about FOSS and linux.

 ![Website Status Badge](https://img.shields.io/website?url=https%3A%2F%2Fharshv5094.netlify.app)